cilium/cilium/Documentation/contributing.rst

 Manual Installation
 ^^^^^^^^^^^^^^^^^^^

-Alternatively you can import the vagrant box ``cilium/ubuntu-16.10`` directly and manually install Cilium:
+Alternatively you can import the vagrant box ``cilium/ubuntu`` directly and manually install Cilium:

 ::

-        $ vagrant init cilium/ubuntu-16.10
+        $ vagrant init cilium/ubuntu
         $ vagrant up
         $ vagrant ssh [...]
         $ cd go/src/github.com/cilium/cilium/
         $ make
         $ sudo make install
+        $ sudo mkdir -p /etc/sysconfig/
+        $ sudo cp contrib/systemd/cilium.service /etc/systemd/system/
-        $ sudo cp contrib/upstart/* /etc/init/
+        $ sudo cp contrib/systemd/cilium  /etc/sysconfig/cilium
         $ sudo usermod -a -G cilium vagrant
+        $ sudo systemctl enable cilium
-        $ sudo service cilium restart
+        $ sudo systemctl restart cilium

 Notes
 ^^^^^

 Your Cilium tree is mapped to the VM so that you do not need to keep copying files between your host and the VM.
-The default sync method is rsync, which only syncs when the VM is brought up, or when manually triggered (``vagrant rsync`` command in the Cilium tree).
+The default sync method vboxfs, that it's always sync.
 You can also use NFS to access your Cilium tree from the VM by setting the environment variable ``NFS`` (mentioned above) before running the startup script (``export NFS=1``).
 Note that your host firewall have the NFS UDP ports open, the startup script will give the address and port details for this.

 .. note::